 Complete continuing education in confidentiality requirements, Health Insurance Portability and Accountability Act (HIPAA) requirements and mandated reporting;

-Have a satisfactory completion of criminal background checks pursuant to the, La R.S.
+Have a satisfactory completion of criminal background checks pursuant to La R.S.
 40:1203.1 et seq., La R.S.
 15:587 (as applicable), and any applicable state or federal law or regulation;

-Not be excluded from participation in the Medicaid or Medicare Program by Louisiana Medicaid or the Department of Health and Human Services Office of Inspector General;
+Not be excluded from participation in the Medicaid or Medicare program by Louisiana Medicaid or the Department of Health and Human Services OIG;

 Not have a finding on the Louisiana State Adverse Action List;